Delta Air Lines hit with lawsuit over claims of carbon neutrality

 The case, filed by Glendale, California resident Mayanna Berrin, claims to act on behalf of anyone who flew Delta while living in the state since March 2020.
 It says benefits from the offsets are likely to be temporary and would have happened even without the firm’s investment.
 For a carbon credit to be valid, it must provide a benefit that would not have happened otherwise.

+Delta announced three years ago it would go carbon neutral, which means releasing no more climate-changing pollution into the air than it absorbs.
+It can also mean paying to guarantee it is absorbed elsewhere.

 Berrin argues this enabled the firm to gain market share and charge higher prices.
-She argues through her attorneys, Haderlein and Kouyoumdjian LLP, that she wouldn’t have bought the tickets — or would have paid less — had she known the nature of the offsets.

-The passenger bought the flights at a market premium “due to her belief that by flying Delta she engaged in more ecologically conscious air travel,” the case says.
-The case number is 2:23-cv-04150.

-Delta announced three years ago it would go carbon neutral, which means releasing no more climate-changing pollution than it absorbs, or pays to guarantee is absorbed elsewhere.
+A writer for Nickelodeon, Berrin told The AP she is about to enter her thirties and climate anxiety is pronounced in people her age.

+“I felt comfortable paying more because I was neutralizing when I needed to travel for work or to see my family,” she said.
+She said she felt frustration and regret when she began having doubts about Delta’s offsets.

 In 2021 aviation made up more than 2% of global CO2 emissions, according to the International Energy Agency.